danieljprice/splash/docs/settings.rst

 Plotting 3D box / 3D axes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rotated axes or boxes can be plotted using the “set axes for rotated/3D
+Rotated axes or boxes can be plotted using the ``set axes for rotated/3D
-plots” option in the :ref:`sec:menu-x`.
+plots`` option in the :ref:`sec:menu-x`.

 .. _sec:animseq:

 Setting up animation sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Animation sequences can be set via the “set animation sequence” option in the :ref:`sec:menu-x`.
+Animation sequences can be set via the ``set animation sequence`` option in the :ref:`sec:menu-x`.
 At present the possible sequences that can be added are:

 ::